buttheadbob/MDK-SE/Terminal-Properties-and-Actions.md

 This particular action will open the door retrieved.
 Note again that if the block you retrieve does not have the action specified, your script will crash with a `NullReferenceException`.

 #### Listing Available Terminal Actions
+The following example lists out the IDs and display text of all the actions in the block.
 ```csharp
 List<ITerminalAction> actions = new List<ITerminalAction>();
 block.GetActions(actions);